zig-gamedev/zig-gamedev/libs/zmath/README.md

-# zmath - SIMD math library for game developers
+# zmath v0.3 - SIMD math library for game developers

 ## Features

+Works on all OSes, works on x86_64 and ARM.

+Provides ~140 optimized routines, ~70 extensive tests.

+Can be used with any graphics API.

-See documentation in the [code](https://github.com/michal-z/zig-gamedev/blob/main/libs/zmath/src/zmath.zig).
+See functions list in the [code](https://github.com/michal-z/zig-gamedev/blob/main/libs/zmath/src/zmath.zig).

 Read [intro article](https://github.com/michal-z/zig-gamedev/wiki/Fast,-multi-platform,-SIMD-math-library-in-Zig).